Fl4gu1z0wsky/CEH/README.md

 **Cloud Hopper** - This is an operation uncovered by security researchers in 2017.
 The attacks were leveled against managed IT service providers, which the group used as intermediaries to get their hands on their target’s corporate assets and trade secrets.

 **Cloudborne** - An attack scenario affecting various cloud providers could allow an attacker to implant persistent backdoors for data theft into bare-metal cloud servers, which would be able to remain intact as the cloud infrastructure moves from customer to customer.

+   **MITC** - Man in the cloud - It aims to access victims’ accounts without the need to obtain compromised user credentials beforehand.
+It takes advantage of the OAuth synchronisation token system used by cloud applications.

 ### Web